HelixNGC7293/DeforumStableDiffusionLocal/README.md

 ## How to use it?

 After installation you can try out this three demo to see if the code is working
-- 1.For generate still images:
+- 1. For generate still images:
 ```
 python run.py --settings "./examples/runSettings_StillImages.txt"
 ```
-- 2.For animation feature, you need to add `--enable_animation_mode` to enable animation settings in text file:
+- 2. For animation feature, you need to add `--enable_animation_mode` to enable animation settings in text file:
 ```
 python run.py --enable_animation_mode --settings "./examples/runSettings_Animation.txt"
 ```
-- 3.For mask feature:
+- 3. For mask feature:
 ```
 python run.py --settings "./examples/runSettings_Mask.txt"
 ```